narravaganza/narravaganza.github.io/about.markdown

 Improved with feedback from the BA Writers Group

 ## Live at the Baby Seal
-Improved with Feedback from Alejandro J.
+Improved with feedback from Alejandro J.

 ## Reliable Massage
 Inspired by a Writers Group that shall remain unknown